 Bank access spots include stocking areas near the Faraday boat ramp, the North Fork Clackamas parking area (look for the bridge) and especially in the upper reservoir around PGE’s Promontory Park.

-Estacada and Faraday lakes are close and provide additional opportunities to catch stocked trout; see separate entries on this page.
+Small Fry Lake is also in the park, and Estacada and Faraday lakes are just down river near Estacada, and all provide additional opportunities to catch stocked trout; see separate entries on this page.

 This river flows into the lower Molalla River in Clackamas County, between Canby and Wilsonville, although much of its length is in Marion County.